What to do about Poor Sleep

 The HPA axis and stress and sleep

-In today’s world we don’t do that (in our bodies) – but the worrying we do can put this trio badly out of whack.
+In today’s world we don’t go out fighting savage animals – but the worrying we do instead can put this trio of organs badly out of whack.

 One of the results of that is sleeplessness.
 Sleep issues show up in different ways: